 What is NIS2?

-The NIS2 Directive (Network and Information Systems) issued by the European Parliament and Council will be transposed into national law by October 2024 and aims to increase the level of cybersecurity within the European Union.
-This raises the minimum IT security requirements for many companies.
+The NIS2 Directive (Network and Information Systems) was issued by the European Parliament and Council in October 2024 and is currently in the process of being transposed into national law by all EU countries.
+It aims to increase the level of cybersecurity within the European Union by raising the minimum IT security requirements for many companies.
 The successor to the previously applicable NIS Directive introduces some important changes - now, significantly more sectors and companies fall under the directive than before.
-Moreover, stricter reporting obligations will apply.
+Moreover, stricter reporting obligations and mandatory audits will apply.

 Is my company affected?